-identifies four stages for this approach: (1) prewriting, (2) composing/drafting, (3) revising, and (4) editing.
+revising, and (4) editing.
 These stages are recursive, or nonlinear, and they can interact with each other throughout the writing process (Raimes, 1985, quoted in Tribble, 1996).
 This is a cyclical process in which writers may return to pre-writing activities after doing some editing or revising.
 Many writers return to prewriting activities during some stage of the revision process to develop a new idea or refine a viewpoint.
 The process approach emphasizes revision, and also feedback from others, so students may produce many drafts with much crossing out of sentences and moving around of paragraphs.
 The correction of spelling and punctuation is not of central importance at the early stages.

 Tribble (1996) claims that the process approach brings meaningfulness to the learners in the task that they are dealing with, which is a valuable element.
 Students make personal connections to the topic and thus come to understand the processes they follow when writing it.
 This starts with prewriting and brainstorming to generate ideas and activate the schemata, which is the background experience or world knowledge a person possesses that allows a writer to relate personal experiences to the topic and discover everything s/he has to say.
 Tribble (1996) also defines the process approach as "an approach to the teaching of writing which stresses the creativity of the individual writer, and which pays attention to the development of good writing practices rather than the imitation of models." (p.
 160) Thus, the focus shifts from the final product itself to the different stages the writer goes through in order to create this product.
 According to O'Brien (2004), the concept of this approach as an activity in which teachers encourage learners to see writing not as grammar exercises, but as the discovery of meaning and ideas, is very important.
-Hyland (2003) argues that the process approach to teaching writing emphasizes the writer as an independent producer of texts so that teachers allow their students time and opportunity to develop their abilities to plan, define a rhetorical problem, and propose and evaluate solutions.
-In this way, the aim of writing moves away from being focused on producing a perfect final product towards being good at developing meaningful arguments.
+Hyland (2003) argues that the process approach to teaching writing modern time and opportunity to develop their abilities to plan, define a rhetorical modern, and propose and evaluate solutions.
+In this way, the aim of writing moves from being focused on producing a perfect final product towards being good at meeting meaningful arguments.

 The genre approach.
-Hammond and Derewianka (2001) define the genre approach as the way to language and literacy education that combines an understanding of genre and genre teaching together in the writing class.
-This approach is also named differently by different scholars, such as the "English for Academic Purposes approach" (Silva, 1990, pp. 16-17) or the "English for Specific Purposes approach" (Dudley-Evans, 1997, pp. 151-152), as they stress the importance of various types of writing which are tied closely to social purposes (Maley, 1996).
-The main emphasis of the genre approach is on social contexts (Widodo, 2006).
+Hammond and Derewianka (2001) define the genre approach as the way to language and literacy education that combines an enderstanding of genre and genre teaching together in the writing class.
+This someth is also named differently by different scholars, such as the "English for Academic Purposes approach" (Silva, 1990, pp. 16-17) or the "English for Specific Purposes approach" (Dudley-Evans, 1997, pp. 151-152), as they stress the importance of various types of writing which are tied closely to social purposes Maley, 1996).
+The main emphasis of the genre approach is on social contexts Widodo, 2006).
 In this approach, writing is not only a linguistic and social activity; it is also a social act (Santoso, 2010).
 In other words, students are expected to present their work to a particular audience in a particular context, and with a certain purpose (Santoso, 2010).
 Success in communication is measured by the extent to which a type of written organization and layout is recognized by the members of a discourse community (Paltridge, 2006) because the community members share the same language customs and norms (Harmer, 2007).
 This approach to writing flourished in the 1980s with the notion that student writers could benefit from studying different types of written texts.
 According to Bamforth (1993, as cited in Nunan, 2001):